Use this SleepFoundation.org link for the most current discount on Cushion Lab pillows

 Backpacking: Like campers, backpackers frequently use travel pillows at night.
 Because of this, they’ll typically select a small rectangular or hourglass pillow that balances softness and support.
 The size and weight of the travel pillow tend to be high priorities for backpackers since they’ll be carrying it around with them.

-Sleepovers: A rectangular or hourglass pillow can be a wonderful solution for kids’ sleepovers.
+Sleepovers: A rectangular or hourglass pillow are some of the best pillows for kids’ sleepovers.
 They’re less bulky than conventional bed pillows, and they’re usually easier to clean.
 Since kids will need a pillow to sleep on, a travel pillow should be both cushioning and supportive.

 In this section, we’ll detail popular styles and materials of travel pillows.
 While these are some of the most common options, you may also find other selections that do not fall into an existing category.